 Camp is located on the campus of Anderson University in Anderson, SC.

 Can I register without a deposit?
 And do I need names to register?

 You cannot register without a deposit.
-You will need a $50/person deposit to reserve those spaces.
+You will need a $50/person deposit paid by February 15th to reserve those spaces.
 And no, we will not need names.
 All we need to register is a total number (chaperones and campers).